Anders, since 1968, has had many paint studios- dedicated

 and many more.
 Anders also learned from his friends and contemporaries

 as well as current events and geologic history.

-with painting, on average 100 works a year, photography, music, video,
+brushes on.
+Anders paintings, on average 100 works a year,

-and story telling.
-Today, 2015, Anders moves with the curiosity of
+Today, 2018, Anders moves with the curiosity of an explorer

 does.
 Refining.
 Reflecting.
 Rationalizing.
 Realizing.

-comes to the workbench there is only one issue on hand, where does
+he comes to the workbench, there is only one issue on hand: where

 colors to open or squeeze?
 Does he start with a brush, knife, or